Skip to main content

 What Is the Super Visa?

-The super visa is a temporary resident visa for parents and grandparents of Canadian citizens or permanent residents.
-It is different from the Parents and Grandparents Program (PGP), which grants permanent residence — the super visa is a long-stay visitor visa, not a path to PR.
+The super visa acts as a temporary resident visa designed specifically for the parents and grandparents of Canadian citizens or permanent residents.
+While it offers much longer stays than a standard visitor visa, it functions differently than the Parents and Grandparents Program (PGP).
+Unlike the PGP, which leads to permanent residency, the super visa remains a temporary measure.

 Super Visa at a Glance